tommyj0/Dynamics2-Notes/Notes/ParticleMotion.md

 ## Particles in Circular Motion

-For particles with constant radius moving in a circular path we can apply D'Alambert giving the following components:
+For particles with constant radius moving in a circular path we can apply D'Alembert giving the following components:

 <p align="center">
     <img src="../Images/CircularMotion/Dalambert_Components.png" width="250"/>